History of Scotland

-The recorded history of Scotland begins with the arrival of the Roman Empire in the 1st century, when the province of Britannia reached as far north as the Antonine Wall.
-North of this was Caledonia, inhabited by the Picti, whose uprisings forced Rome's legions back to Hadrian's Wall.
-As Rome finally withdrew from Britain, a Gaelic tribe from Ireland called the Scoti began colonising Western Scotland and Wales.
+The recorded history of Scotland begins with the arrival of the Roman Empire in the 1st century, when the province of Britannia reached the Antonine Wall.
+North of this was Caledonia, inhabited by the Picti, whose uprisings forced Rome's legions to Hadrian's Wall.
+As Rome withdrew from Britain, a Gaelic tribe from Ireland called the Scoti began colonising Western Scotland.
 Before Roman times, prehistoric Scotland entered the Neolithic Era about 4000 BC, the Bronze Age about 2000 BC, and the Iron Age around 700 BC.

 The Gaelic kingdom of Dál Riata was founded on the west coast of Scotland in the 6th century.
-In the following century, Irish missionaries introduced the previously pagan Picts to Celtic Christianity.
-Following England's Gregorian mission, the Pictish king Nechtan chose to abolish most Celtic practices in favour of the Roman rite, restricting Gaelic influence on his kingdom and avoiding war with Anglian Northumbria.
-Towards the end of the 8th century, the Viking invasions began, forcing the Picts and Gaels to cease their historic hostility to each other and to unite in the 9th century, forming the Kingdom of Scotland.
+In the following century, Irish missionaries introduced the pagan Picts to Celtic Christianity.
+Following England's Gregorian mission, the Pictish king Nechtan abolished most Celtic practices in favour of the Roman Rite, restricting Gaelic influence on his kingdom and avoiding war with Anglian Northumbria.
+Viking invasions began towards the end of the 8th century, forcing the Picts and Gaels to cease their hostility to each other and to unite in the 9th century, forming the Kingdom of Scotland.

-The Kingdom of Scotland was united under the House of Alpin, whose members fought among each other during frequent disputed successions.
-The last Alpin king, Malcolm II, died without a male issue in the early 11th century and the kingdom passed through his daughter's son to the House of Dunkeld or Canmore.
-The last Dunkeld king, Alexander III, died in 1286.
-He left only his infant granddaughter, Margaret, as heir, who died herself four years later.
-England, under Edward I, would take advantage of this questioned succession to launch a series of conquests, resulting in the Wars of Scottish Independence, as Scotland passed back and forth between the House of Balliol and the House of Bruce through the late Middle Ages.
+The kingdom was united under the House of Alpin, whose members fought among each other during frequent disputed successions.
+The last Alpin king, Malcolm II, died without a male issue in the early 11th century; the kingdom passed through his daughter's son to the House of Dunkeld or Canmore.
+The last Dunkeld king, Alexander III, died in 1286 and his infant granddaughter, Margaret, as heir; she died four years later.
+England, under Edward I, launched a series of conquests, resulting in the Wars of Scottish Independence, as Scotland frequently passed between the House of Balliol and the House of Bruce through the late Middle Ages.
 Scotland's ultimate victory confirmed Scotland as a fully independent and sovereign kingdom.